Kriz-hub/Holiday-Dialysis/README.md

 * Creating a feading carousel on section1:  https://silvawebdesigns.com/how-to-change-the-bootstrap-4-carousel-to-a-fade-transition-instead-of-slide/
 * To get a normal carousel on section2:  https://getbootstrap.com/docs/4.0/components/carousel/
 * To get a responsive google maps thanks to: https://blog.duda.co/responsive-google-maps-for-your-website
-* Form, thanks to bootstrap: https://getbootstrap.com/docs/4.1/components/forms/
+* Form class from bootstrap: https://getbootstrap.com/docs/4.1/components/forms/
-* Inspiration to get a multi language page working: https://stackoverflow.com/questions/46008760/how-to-build-multiple-language-website-using-pure-html-js-jquery It's all about hte mentioning "display:none".
+* Inspiration to get a multi language page working: https://stackoverflow.com/questions/46008760/how-to-build-multiple-language-website-using-pure-html-js-jquery It's all about the mentioning "display:none".
 That reminded me to my own litle project "5 days of coding challenge", where I used it to hide pictures.
-Now I used that idea to   make a multi language site without the need to load the whole website again when changing language.
+Now I used the idea       "display:none" and "display:inline" to make a multi language site without the need to load the whole website again when changing language.
 (And to prevent coding from           repeating because the other way is make 2 different pages.)
-* Shadow on Carousel and images:  https://www.w3schools.com/css/css3_shadows_box.asp
+* Shadow on carousel and images:  https://www.w3schools.com/css/css3_shadows_box.asp
 * Youtube of Kevin Powel: https://www.youtube.com/watch?v=u6Rur7G8HNY&t=408s
   Animate shadow opacity instead of animating shadow size to reduce rendering of processor.